Harvey Weinstein, fidelity and the public gaze.

 He has done untold damage to the lives of many women, not least his wife.

 Public discussion surrounding Georgina Chapman has centred mainly around whether her fashion brand Marchesa – given a boost under Weinstein’s auspices – should be boycotted.
-It seems harsh to punish the wife for the sins of the husband, no matter what kind of ‘marital arrangement’ they had.
+It seems harsh to punish the wife for the sins of the husband, regardless of their ‘marital arrangement’.

 However, the issue of fidelity has barely rated a mention in media reports of the Weinstein case.